Collective trade mark: Regulations on use

 The main purpose of the regulations is to protect consumers against misleading practices.

+Jurisdictional differences

+China

+In China, collective marks are also used, but with some differences from European law.
+Geographical indications can be registered as a collective mark, in which case the association must admit eligible applicants who qualify under their bylaws, and an otherwise qualifying applicant has the right to use the collective mark even if they do not join the association.

 International treaties

 Many jurisdictions have been required to amend their trademark legislation in order to accommodate the requirement of protection of collective marks under TRIPs.
 Art.
 7 bis of the Paris Convention also requires signatories "to accept for filing and to protect collective marks belonging to associations the existence of which is not contrary to the law of the country of origin, even if such organizations do not possess an industrial or commercial establishment."